 VOLUNTEERS are adults who assist teachers, administrators, or other staff in public school classrooms, schools, or school district programs who do not receive compensation for their work.

 - VOLUNTEERS serve under the guidance and direction of district personnel.

-- VOLUNTEERS must be screened through a FBI fingerprint background check, prior to volunteering, and wear identifying stickers or badges at all times while on school grounds or at school-sponsored events.
+- VOLUNTEERS must be screened through a FBI fingerprint background check and register with the Family Care Safety Registry prior to volunteering, and wear identifying stickers or badges at all times while on school grounds or at school-sponsored events.